lima1/sttkit/README.md

 parallel (provide the `--mpi` flag).
 This example shows that for multi-sample, we provide `--infile` a text file with suffix .list containing multiple input files.
-For the non-default `seurat2` or `scran` normalizations, use the unscaled `${SAMPLE}_unscaled` RDS to normalize all samples jointly before clustering.
+For the non-default `seurat2` or `scran` normalizations, use the unscaled `${SAMPLE}_unscaled.rds` files to normalize all samples jointly before clustering.

 We provide a `--gmt` file with signatures of interest to make sure that the corresponding genes are not filtered out for lower variance than other genes.
 Gene signatures in `--extra_gmt` are not forced to be included and instead broadly tested against NMF cluster markers.
 This is useful for providing large pathway databases such as KEGG or REACTOME.

 We use the nsNMF algorithm instead of the default to get a more sparse solution